Vogue or Visionary? Current Challenges and Future Opportunities in Situated Visualizations

 Niklas's Bio

 Niklas Elmqvist (he/him/his) is a Villum Investigator, a Fellow of the IEEE, and a full professor in the Department of Computer Science at Aarhus University in Aarhus, Denmark.
 Prior to joining Aarhus, he was faculty at University of Maryland in College Park, MD, USA from 2014 to 2023, and at Purdue University in West Lafayette, IN, USA from 2008 to 2014.
 He is the recipient of Villum Investigator and NSF CAREER grants.
 He was papers chair for IEEE InfoVis 2016, 2017, and 2020, subcommittee chair for ACM CHI 2020 and 2021, and papers chair for IEEE PacificVis and IEEE VIS in 2024.
-He is a member of the ACM SIGCHI Executive Board as Adjunct Chair for Awards.
+He is a member of the ACM SIGCHI Executive Board as Adjunct Chair for Awards as well as an elected member of the VIS Steering Committee.
 He was elevated to IEEE Fellow in 2024 and ACM Distinguished Scientist in 2018.

 Petra's Bio